-- (a) Court Techniques to Insure a Fair Trial.
+(b) Court Techniques to Insure a Fair Trial.
 In every case the court will endeavor to aid in the selection of an impartial jury.
-However, in the trial of criminal cases calculated to attract substantial public interest, in order to shield the jurors from prejudicial publicity and to insure the accused a fair trial, the court, on its own motion, or on the motion of either party, without disclosure of the identity of the movant, may, among other things, order a continuance, a change of venue, sequestration of jurors, sequestration of witnesses, expand the voir dire examination of prospective jurors and issue cautionary instructions. - (b) Examination of Jurors.
+However, in the trial of criminal cases calculated to attract substantial public interest, in order to shield the jurors from prejudicial publicity and to insure the accused a fair trial, the court, on its own motion, or on the motion of either party, without disclosure of the identity of the movant, may, among other things, order a continuance, a change of venue, sequestration of jurors, sequestration of witnesses, expand the voir dire examination of prospective jurors and issue cautionary instructions.

+(c) Examination of Jurors.
 The court shall conduct the examination of prospective jurors.

-(c) Same: Scope.
+(d) Same: Scope.

-- (1) In conducting the examination of jurors in civil cases, the court shall interrogate the jurors in such a fashion and manner as reasonably calculated to elicit from the jurors any prior knowledge of the case, and any connection they might have with the litigants and their attorneys, either personally, professionally, socially, economically or otherwise.
-The jurors shall also be asked if they know of any reason why they could not sit with the other jurors, hear the evidence in the case, the arguments of counsel, and the instructions of the court, and then render to each of the parties a fair and impartial trial and verdict. - (2) In criminal cases, the line of questioning set out in subsection (b) (1) of this rule shall be followed, where appropriate, and in addition the court shall determine whether any juror is or has been a law enforcement or peace officer. - (d) Same: Questions Requested by Counsel.
+(1) In conducting the examination of jurors in civil cases, the court shall interrogate the jurors in such a fashion and manner as reasonably calculated to elicit from the jurors any prior knowledge of the case, and any connection they might have with the litigants and their attorneys, either personally, professionally, socially, economically or otherwise.
+The jurors shall also be asked if they know of any reason why they could not sit with the other jurors, hear the evidence in the case, the arguments of counsel, and the instructions of the court, and then render to each of the parties a fair and impartial trial and verdict.

+(2) In criminal cases, the line of questioning set out in subsection (d) (1) of this rule shall be followed, where appropriate, and in addition the court shall determine whether any juror is or has been a law enforcement or peace officer.

+(e) Same: Questions Requested by Counsel.
 After the court has completed its interrogation, counsel may request additional questions to be asked the jurors.
 If deemed by the court to be proper, the jurors will then be interrogated with respect to the matters requested by counsel.

-(e) Jury Lists.
+(f) Jury Lists.

-(1) The entire list of names drawn to serve a division of the court for a particular period may be disclosed to counsel for the parties, or to any party acting pro se, unless the court directs otherwise.
-As for jurors assigned for service on particular cases or particular days, disclosure shall not be made unless the court directs otherwise.
-However, no juror shall be approached, either directly or through any member of his immediate family, in an effort to secure information concerning his background.
+(1) The names of prospective jurors for any session of court or for a specific case shall not be disclosed prior to their reporting for duty except in compliance with instructions of the court.
+No juror shall be approached, either directly or through any member of his immediate family, in an effort to secure information concerning his background.

-(2) When the jurors report for duty at a session of court, the clerk shall make available to counsel for the parties, or to any party acting pro se, a jury list which sets forth the name, general address and occupation of each juror.
+(2) The clerk shall make available to counsel for the parties, or to any party acting pro se, a jury list which sets forth the name, general address and occupation of each juror when court is opened for the session or case for which the jurors were summoned.

-(f) Instructions to Jury.
+(g) Instructions to Jury.
 In all cases tried by a jury, the points on which either party desires the jury to be instructed must be in writing and furnished to the court before jury arguments commence.